KTStephano/peaches-bot.docs/privacy.markdown

 All data is stored within the context of a guild.
 If a guild's data is deleted, everything goes with it including channel IDs, role IDs, user IDs, user supplied content, etc.

 Data is only retained for as long as necessary to provide you with your requested service from the bot.
+Once data has been unused for 7 days, it is automatically deleted.

 # Why is this data collected?